Interested in attending Physician Assistant school?

 Here is some useful information!

 The PA profession is a very exciting field with lots of career options.
 While PAs have been practicing for 50 years, it is still a relatively new field and the role of the PA is constantly changing.
-The American Academy of Physician Assistants (AAPA) can provide all kinds of information about the field, but the best thing to do is shadow a PA.
-We recommend using Physician Assistant Shadow Online.
+The American Academy of Physician Associates (AAPA) can provide all kinds of information about the field, but the best thing to do is shadow a PA.
+To find PAs to shadow, go through your personal contacts to find connections.
+Ask your healthcare providers and their staff.
+Cold call family med offices/surgery centers.
+Send messages on LinkedIn in your area (PAs will show up in your “recommended” section in your area.
+You can just request to connect and message.)
+Also check to see if there’s a Pre-PA dept at your college or university.

 Many schools require a set number of hours working with a PA or some form of medical experience.
 The latter can include volunteering at a hospital or health center, working a hotline, being trained as an EMT or medical assistant, and many other things.
 (Once you have decided on which programs you are going to apply to, make sure you find out what requirements they have.)
 However, do not let a lack of health care experience stop you from pursuing a PA career.